hcrhall/AzureTerraformIntroWorkshop/guides/07_Variables.md

     description = "The name of the Azure region where the resources will be created" }

-# Set the AzureRM Regional Data Center Location
+# Set the value for the owner of the AzureRM resource
 variable "owner" {
     type = "string"
     description = "The name of the individual that owns the resources created by this configuration"